C-Reactive Protein (CRP)

 • Transfusion-associated graft-vs-host disease

-Once the determination has been made that sepsis is present and therapy has been initiated, CRP is useful for monitoring response to antibiotics and predicting prognosis.
+Once sepsis is determined and therapy initiated, CRP is useful for monitoring response to antibiotics and predicting prognosis.